Compress the pictures in a document

 Follow these steps:

 1. If you want to compress only one picture, select it.
 Otherwise, click one picture so that Word makes the Picture Tools section of the Ribbon available.

 2. Under Picture Tools, on the Format tab, in the Adjust group, click Compress Pictures button:

 3. Choose options in the Compress Pictures dialog box:

-- Select check box Delete Cropped Areas Of Pictures if you want Word to get rid of any parts you crop off pictures.
-If you clear this check box, Word merely hides the "cropped" parts.
-This hiding is good if you want to be able to restore the cropped parts, but it's bad for file size, and it may also have security implications (for example, a customer may be able to restore a part of a graphic that you had intended to crop off a document).
+- Select the Delete Cropped Areas Of Pictures checkbox if you want Word to get rid of any parts you crop off pictures.
+If you clear this checkbox, Word merely hides the "cropped" parts.
+This hiding is good if you want to be able to restore the cropped parts, but it's bad for file size, and it may also have security implications.
+For example, a customer may be able to restore a part of a graphic that you had intended to crop off a document.

 4. Click the OK button.
 Word compresses the pictures in the document.